HKNain/12_Basic_Projects/README.md

 8. Image Slider :- A Crazy Image Slider made only on HTML & CSS.
 9. Color Picker :- A simple color picker showing DOM Application.
 10. Palindrome Checker :- A simple application checking whether the entered string is Palindrome or not.
-11. Rndom Quote Maker :- A program that selects a random quote from array of quotes.
+11. Random Quote Maker :- A program that selects a random quote from array of quotes.
+12. Wall Breaker Game :- A simple game to break all bricks of the wall.

 ---